Air Fryer Brussel Sprouts

 • Brussels sprouts: To prep the sprouts, trim the ends and remove any tough outer leaves.
 Cut larger ones in half so that they cook evenly in the air fryer.

 • Oil: Toss the sprouts in a little oil before cooking so that they get nice and crispy all over.
-I like to use olive oil, but any high heat oil like vegetable or canola will work well.
+I like to use olive oil, but any high-heat oil like vegetable or avocado will work well.

 • Seasonings: Salt, pepper and garlic powder.